Are Solar Solutions Right For You?

 First, you should think of the “passive techniques”, or passive solar, which means designing the building in order to best take advantage of the local climate.
-This is using the energy of the sun for the heating and cooling of living spaces, using the building itself to optimize the use of natural energy instead of applying mechanical systems (active solar).
-You should consider window placement and glazing type, thermal insulation, thermal mass, and shading.
+This is using the energy of the sun for the heating and cooling of living spaces, using the building itself to optimise the use of natural energy instead of applying mechanical systems (active solar).
+You could also consider window placement and double glazing, thermal insulation, thermal mass, and shading.
 Passive solar design techniques can be applied most easily to new buildings, but existing buildings can also be adapted.
-So, the first wise step in the process of going solar is to optimize the use of natural energy by means of the design of the building.
+So, the first wise step in the process of going solar is to optimise the use of natural energy by means of the design of the building.

 2. Have You Checked for Local Grants and Other Incentives?

 In the case you decide installing a solar thermal system for heating water, you might be eligible for the Domestic Renewable Heat Incentive (Domestic RHI).
 This is a government financial incentive to promote the use of renewable heat.
 People who join the scheme and stick to its rules, receive quarterly payments for seven years for the amount of clean, green renewable heat they make at their domestic property.
 Heating systems eligible for the scheme are either: a) biomass only boilers, and biomass pellet stoves, b) air source heat pumps, c) ground source heat pumps, d) flat plate and evacuated tube solar thermal panels.

 3. Did You Know There Are Solar System Warranties?

 Even though solar systems are built to last and usually almost no maintenance is needed after the initial investment, there are solar system warranties which you should be aware of.
 When making your purchase, don’t forget to ask the supplier about this since it might not be included on the bid.